10/1/2020 0 Comments

 Many research studies have shown that when people get an accountability partner -someone who is along the journey with you, or on the sidelines to keep you accountable - they are much more successful at achieving their goals.

-Taken from Paul Taylor, an Exercise Physiologist and Neuroscientist
+Edited article from Paul Taylor, Neuroscientist and Exercise Physiologist

 Daniella Goldberg has a love of yoga and a passion for mindful meditation.
 Through her Hatha-Flow classes, she gently guides her students to grow strong, be flexible, focused and mindful, on and off the mat.